Chocolate Peppermint Cookies

 A perfect holiday cookie in my book!
 Next time I am definitely dipping at least half in dark chocolate to see how that turns out – and I’m sure NONE will make it out the door if they are half as good as I imagine.

-- 1 cup all-purpose flour, plus more for surface
+- 1 cup (142 g) all-purpose flour, plus more for surface

-- 1/2 cup unsweetened Dutch-process cocoa powder
+- ½ cup (43 g) unsweetened Dutch-process cocoa powder

-- 1/2 teaspoon baking soda
+- ½ teaspoon baking soda

-- 1/2 teaspoon baking powder
+- ½ teaspoon baking powder

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 3/4 cup sugar
+- ¾ cup (159 g) sugar

 - 1 large egg